-1. Connectivity tests

-- Goal - Ensure the LiveU components (LU800Pro, LU2000SMPTE, LU IP audio server) can properly communicate with each other via the various IT networks and subnetworks of both Aachen 5G lab and RAI studio. - · Requirements: - LU800Pro connected to a LU2000 (anywhere) - LU2000SMPTE connected to a LU encoder-transmitter (anywhere) - LU2000SMPTE connected to RAI PTP master clock over subnet 2 - o LU2000SMPTE connected to RAI SMPTE test equipment over subnet 3 - LU2000SMPTE connected to LiveU IP audio server over subnet 1 - Cyan view camera-side control device connected to Cyan view control device via the LiveU IP PIPE over public internet and 5G networks - Steps (multiple tests here) - In several separated tests the various IP IT configurations were done in the LU800Pro, LU2000SMPTE, Rai lab components, Cyan view devices and Rai IT firewalls, and tested. - The tests were done in parts, from RAI to/from LiveU cloud and LiveU lab, from Ericsson 5G lab to/from LiveU cloud and LiveU lab, Cyan view boxes in RAI studio via another LiveU encoder-transmitter and local 5G networks to same RAI studio Cyan view control box etc.
+- 1. Connectivity tests - Goal - Ensure the LiveU components (LU800Pro, LU2000SMPTE, LU IP audio server) can properly communicate with each other via the various IT networks and subnetworks of both Aachen 5G lab and RAI studio. - Requirements: - LU800Pro connected to a LU2000 (anywhere) - LU2000SMPTE connected to a LU encoder-transmitter (anywhere) - LU2000SMPTE connected to RAI PTP master clock over subnet 2 - LU2000SMPTE connected to RAI SMPTE test equipment over subnet 3 - LU2000SMPTE connected to LiveU IP audio server over subnet 1 - Cyan view camera-side control device connected to Cyan view control device via the LiveU IP PIPE over public internet and 5G networks - Steps (multiple tests here) - In several separated tests the various IP IT configurations were done in the LU800Pro, LU2000SMPTE, Rai lab components, Cyan view devices and Rai IT firewalls, and tested. - The tests were done in parts, from RAI to/from LiveU cloud and LiveU lab, from Ericsson 5G lab to/from LiveU cloud and LiveU lab, Cyan view boxes in RAI studio via another LiveU encoder-transmitter and local 5G networks to same RAI studio Cyan view control box etc.

-- This methodology allowed a step by step progress, without dependencies on staff being at the same time in both Aachen and RAI Turin, with reduced dependencies on COVID-imposed access limitations and absences and without interdependencies between the two sited different networks and IT policies. - It further allowed the easy moving of the LU800Pro and Cyan view equipment from Aachen lab to TV2 studio to complete the October tests of remote production functionalities that were not completed during the limited time in Aachen and immediate execution from there to RAI studio.
+- This methodology allowed a step-by-step progress, without dependencies on staff being at the same time in both Aachen and RAI Turin, with reduced dependencies on COVID-imposed access limitations and absences and without interdependencies between the two sited different networks and IT policies. - It further allowed the easy moving of the LU800Pro and Cyan view equipment from Aachen lab to TV2 studio to complete the October tests of remote production functionalities that were not completed during the limited time in Aachen and immediate execution from there to RAI studio. - Success/fail - Connectivity of all components was configured and established - Results: - All tests passed - Movement of relevant configured on-site equipment from Rai lab to Aachen lab to TV2 studio was done easily and smoothly, with immediate resumption of the functional testing from TV2 to Rai - 2.
+Transmission under load performance tests: - Goal - Test the ability of LRT algorithm, single modem/no bonding, to compete with background traffic - Requirements: - LU800Pro connected to a single external 5G CPE, which is connected directly into the lab 5G (no RF) - Single and multiple video feeds into the LU800 (camera or video player, LiveU video clips) - Background UL traffic emulator is connected to another modem - Steps (multiple tests here) - Benchmark: quick "ideal conditions" to see all is ok, inter-site connectivity works, end-to-end ping and PC-PC UDP/TCP traffic checks over the LiveU IP-PIPE ... - LU800 uses 1, 2, 3, 4 SDI inputs to transmit single feed @30mbps and up to 4 @60 Mbps total - LU800 is tuned to low video latency (600msec) and higher (1 sec) - Background traffic emulator uses iPerf to consume different levels of the lab 5G UL capacity - Performance is calculated at LU application level (UL BW, latency, loss rate) - Success / fail - Adaptive UL transmission is maintained under the various network congestion test cases. - Packet loss is reduced by reducing the overall video bitrate transmitted / High packet loss is detected (without bonding) - Result - Graphs of the results are shown in Figure 62 - 9 tests done; Passed in all configurations - UL latency increases and available UL is decreased with more network loading (50%, 75%, 90%) - LU800 video encoding and transmission adapts to available BW both decreasing and increasing - All 3 streams are still encoded and transmitted even at high network load, BW is split internally between them

-Success/fail

-o Connectivity of all components was configured and established

-Results:

-- All tests passed - Movement of relevant configured on-site equipment from Rai lab to Aachen lab to TV2 studio was done easily and smoothly, with immediate resumption of the functional testing from TV2 to Rai

-2. Transmission under load performance tests:

-Goal

-Test the ability of LRT algorithm, single modem/no bonding, to compete with background traffic

-Requirements:

-- LU800Pro connected to a single external 5G CPE, which is connected directly into the lab 5G (no RF) - Single and multiple video feeds into the LU800 (camera or video player, LiveU video clips) - Background UL traffic emulator is connected to another modem

-• Steps (multiple tests here)

-- Benchmark: quick "ideal conditions" to see all is ok, inter-site connectivity works, end-to-end ping and PC-PC UDP/TCP traffic checks over the LiveU IP-PIPE ... - LU800 uses 1, 2, 3, 4 SDI inputs to transmit single feed @30mbps and up to 4 @60 Mbps total - LU800 is tuned to low video latency (600msec) and higher (1 sec) - Background traffic emulator uses iPerf to consume different levels of the lab 5G UL capacity - Performance is calculated at LU application level (UL BW, latency, loss rate)

-Success / fail

-- Adaptive UL transmission is maintained under the various network congestion test cases. - Packet loss is reduced by reducing the overall video bitrate transmitted / High packet loss is detected (without bonding)

-Result

-9 tests done; Passed in all configurations

-Figure 63.
+Figure 62.
 Throughput, packet loss and delay under different load